gcorso/android_academy/README.md

 # Android Academy

-Android Academy is a template for an Android educational app, use it and you will only need to focus on the contents of your courses in order to quickly launch your app idea.
-The repository is a boilerplate of an Android Studio project and includes by layout files, activities control and database integration, everything already set up for you so that you can get a headstart to bring your project to life.
+Android Academy is a template for an Android educational app, it allows you to focus on the contents of your courses in order to quickly launch your app idea.
+The repository is a boilerplate of an Android Studio project and includes layout files, activities control and database integration, everything already set up for you so that you can get a headstart to bring your project to life.

 <p align="center">
   <img width="900"  src="https://github.com/gcorso/android_academy/blob/master/images/show1.jpg">
 </p>

 The template can be used freely as a whole or in part, if you do use it, we would be delighted to know it and add the link to your app in the list below.
-Moreover, if you extend the functionalities and you think that other educational projects would benefit, please do share it here and we will add it to the project.
+Moreover, if you extend the functionalities and you think that other educational projects would benefit, please do share them with us and we will add them to the project.

 ## Table of Contents